Manual Setup and Troubleshooting

 5. Start the Runhouse server on the remote box:

-runhouse start
+runhouse server start

 If you previously already had a version of Runhouse installed and started, you will need to run:

-runhouse restart
+runhouse server restart

-• To exit out of the process and run it in the background instead, you can do Ctrl+C and then runhouse start --screen.
-Please first make sure regular runhouse start does not error out prior to testing it out in a screen.
+• To exit out of the process and run it in the background instead, you can do Ctrl+C and then runhouse server start --screen.
+Please first make sure regular runhouse server start does not error out prior to testing it out in a screen.

-• If you previously specified a custom port in step 2, add --port <my_port> to the runhouse start command.
+• If you previously specified a custom port in step 2, add --port <my_port> to the runhouse server start command.

 6. Initialize the Runhouse cluster in Python as follows.
 Make sure to use localhost as the cluster address rather than the true IP, as you manually created the tunnel above.